Exclusive: Taliban, Afghan negotiators set ground rules to safeguard peace talks - sources

 A ceasefire is a top priority for the Afghan officials and the western diplomats who are facilitating these talks.

+While the talks have been taking place in Qatar’s capital Doha, scores of Afghan soldiers and Taliban fighters have been killed in clashes.
+Dozens of civilians have also died in recent weeks.

-However, some analysts say the Taliban would not agree to a comprehensive ceasefire yet, since violence and clashes with Afghan forces give them leverage at the negotiation table.
+Some analysts say the Taliban is unlikely to agree a comprehensive ceasefire yet, since violence and clashes with Afghan forces give insurgents leverage at the negotiation table.

-Reporting by Rupam Jain in Mumbai, Abdul Qadir Sediqi in Kabul, Editing by Charlotte Greenfield, Simon Cameron-Moore and Peter Graff
+Reporting by Rupam Jain in Mumbai, Hamid Shalizi, Abdul Qadir Sediqi in Kabul, Jonathan Landay in Washington DC Editing by Charlotte Greenfield, Simon Cameron-Moore and Peter Graff

 Our Standards: The Thomson Reuters Trust Principles.